tangrams/tangram-docs/pages/draw.md

         sprite: function() { return feature.kind } # look for a sprite matching the feature's 'kind' property
 ```

-Note that if any `sprites` are defined for a texture, a `sprite` must be declared for any _points_ drawn with that texture, or nothing will be drawn.
+If any `sprites` are defined for a texture, a `sprite` must be declared for any _points_ drawn with that texture, or nothing will be drawn.

 #### `sprite_default`
 Optional _string_.
 Sets a default sprite for cases when the matching function fails.